 The internal architecture of the DES is mainly composed of multiplexers, XOR gated and the substitution boxes.
-The control logic is very simple .
+The control logic is very simple.

-The easiest way to synthesize this component is to define a clock, set the correct input and output constraints regarding your design's constraints and to optimize the block (see "synthesis script" below)
+The easiest way to synthesize this component is to define a clock, set the correct input and output constraints regarding your design's constraints and to optimize the block (see "synthesis crypt below)

-The DES specification uses only a 56-bit key, but for most applications, a 64-bit key is provided.
+Basically the DES uses only a 56-bit key, but for most applications, a 64-bit key is provided.
 The 8 unused bits are often treated as parity control bit.

-In this HDL description, the key input is 64-bit wide therefrom 8 inputs are unused.
+In this HDL description, the three key inputs are each 64-bit wide therefrom 8 inputs are unused.
 These unused inputs will be notified by the synthesizer.